NHS England: undifferentiated GPs, and revalidation. When policy starts masquerading as regulation

 Abuse of NHS Doctor’s Appraisal System

-Below is the letter that started my concern I received after some months working via an agency.
-I had worked in that area since 1993, and appraised locally.
-I was licensed and revalidated:
+Below is the letter that initially raised my concerns.
+It followed several months of working via an agency.
+I had worked in the area since 1993 and appraised locally.
+I was both licensed and revalidated:

 Hertfordshire Community NHS Trust 1st August 2018 Dear Dr Bulger Re: Appraisal Output request for Gerard Bulger As you will be aware the Responsible Officer regulations came into force in 2012.
 As the Deputy Responsible Officer for the Designated Body Hertfordshire Community NHS Trust (HCT), I am accountable for seeking regular assurance that Doctors who work for HCT in any capacity are up to date and fit to practice across their whole scope of work.
 As such and in accordance with the HCT process Non Designated Body Doctors’ Governance Process’ approved in January 2017 by the Workforce and OD Committee, I kindly ask that you provide your last appraisal output form no later than 8th August 2018.As you will be aware the Responsible Officer regulations came into force in 2012.
 As the Deputy Responsible Officer for the Designated Body Hertfordshire Community NHS Trust (HCT), I am accountable for seeking regular assurance that Doctors who work for HCT in any capacity are up to date and fit to practice across their whole scope of work.”

-West Herts Trust tried to apply to NHS England for the appraisal data is if I was moving responsible officer that is moving area, using the RO to RO form (MPIT).
+West Herts Trust, frustrated by my refusal then tried to apply to NHS England for the appraisal data as if I was changing my GMC Responsible Officer (R.O), that is moving area using the RO to RO form (MPIT).
 NHS England’s response was robust and the request refused.
 The data cannot be used by anyone other than the doctor’s one and ONLY responsible officer.
 NHS England’s Programme Manager replied to me in 2018:” We would not consider sharing your appraisal documentation with any employer and it should not be used in the manner in which your organisation is suggesting.
 I am happy to write to them on behalf of your RO to confirm your fitness to practice and that you are fully engaged with the appraisal programme.
 That is all..”

 These requests are a nasty extension of the use of the appraisal system output as a reference and a management tool.
 This is not appraisal’s purpose, which is about probity, reflection, developing a personal development plan for licensing and revalidation.
 No doctor should volunteer to send their appraisal output to anyone outside their own Responsible Officer’s team.